In executive order, Trump to dramatically change US approach to climate change

 "I will also cancel all wasteful climate change spending from Obama/Clinton," Trump said in October 2016.

-The changes, the official said, do not mean the Trump administration will not look to protect the environment any longer, the official said, but when pressed about the human impact on climate change and Trump's beliefs, the official was reluctant to say whether all government officials in the Trump White House believes humans cause climate change.
+The changes, the official said, do not mean the Trump administration will not look to protect the environment any longer, the official said, but when pressed about the human impact on climate change and Trump's beliefs, the official was reluctant to say whether all government officials in the Trump White House believe humans cause climate change.

-"I think there are plenty of rules on the books already we will continue to enforce that provide for clean air and clean water.
+"I think there are plenty of rules on the books already.
+We will continue to enforce that provide for clean air and clean water.
 And that is what we are going to do," the official said.
 "The President has been very clear that he wants the EPA to stick to that basic core mission that Congress set out for it."

 The changes also reflect the view of EPA Administrator Scott Pruitt, who routinely sued the organization he now leads during his time as the Attorney General of Oklahoma.
 In an interview with CNBC earlier this month, Pruitt argued incorrectly that carbon dioxide isn't the "primary contributor" to climate change, a comment that goes against most scientific research.